dotmh/katana-kit/README.md

 ### FileExt
 __!
 NODE ONLY__

-A collection of functions that extend build in node `fs`
+A collection of functions that extend the built in node `fs`

 #### Usage
 ```